Large-scale peculiar velocities in the universe: Linear peculiar velocities

 \subsubsection{Two alternative perspectives}

-Let us consider a family of realistic observers moving relative to the reference (CMB) frame of the universe.
+Let us consider a family of realistic observers moving relative to the reference (CMB) frame during the Enstein-de Sitter epoch of the universe.
 Assuming that $\tilde{u}_a$ and $u_a$ are the 4-velocities associated with the former and the latter group of observers respectively, we have

 In the above, $\tilde{v}_a$ is the peculiar velocity of the tilted (the realistic) observers with respect to the CMB frame, whereas $v_a$ is the velocity of the latter relative to the former (with $u_a\tilde{v}^a=0=\tilde{u}_av^a$ and $\tilde{v}^2=v^2$ by construction -- see Fig.~\ref{fig:pmotion}).
+We remind the reader that both the CMB and the ``tilted'' frames are located at the same spacetime event by construction (e.g.~see~\cite{1973CMaPh..31..209K} and \S~\ref{ssRMOs} here).
+This guarantees that a Lorentz boosting between these two coordinate systems is local and does not violate causality.
+Instead, the transformation relates the quantities measured by the realistic (tilted) observers to those measured by their idealised (CMB) parters.
+This in turn allows the realistic observers to quantify the kinematic ``contamination'' induced by their own peculiar motion.
 Also, when the peculiar motion is not relativistic (as it happens in our case), we have $\tilde{v}^2,v^2\ll1$ and $\tilde{v}_a=-v_a$.
 When studying the effects of relative motion, one is free to choose any of the above approaches.
 Here, we will adopt the perspective of (\ref{4vels4vels}a), but it goes without saying that nothing would have changed if we were to adopt that of (\ref{4vels4vels}b).

-We also remind the reader that all the variables describing perturbations, including the peculiar-velocity field ($\tilde{v}_a$), vanish identically in the FRW background.
+We also remind the reader that all the variables describing perturbations, including the peculiar-velocity field ($\tilde{v}_a$), vanish identically in the FLRW background.
 This satisfies the Stewart \& Walker criterion for gauge invariance~\cite{1974RSPSA.341...49S} and guarantees that our analysis is independent of the gauge-choice ``connecting'' the background and the perturbed spacetime.